 - Compartments for extra lenses like prime and high zoom up to 200mm

-- Have rollers for easy move-ability when travelling.
+- Have rollers for easy move-ability when traveling.

-- Needs to be small enough to fit as hand luggage on Airplanes.
+- It needs to be small enough to fit as hand luggage on Airplanes.

-- Needs to have a external tripod strap
+- Needs to have an external tripod strap

 - Back straps so it can be used as a backpack when the terrain gets difficult.

 - Built especially for DSLR Cameras as a backpack and roller for air-travel.

 The Lowepro x450 roller AW ii seemed to tick all those boxes on paper, but could it really deliver?

 So after many weeks of reading online reviews, and checking specifications the new Lowepro pro runner x450 travel photography backpack was ordered from Amazon.
 This is the newer version 2 with many important upgrades.

 Wow! what a case, this beast has it all, and then some.
 It has all the same great features of the older x450 version 1, but some added extra features and new styling.